 • in the previous year you were a member of a production cooperative (artel);

-• you left the members of the peasant (farm) economy;
+• you came from members of a peasant (farm) economy;

-• you did not provide a certificate of average earnings for the last three months at the last place of work (service).
+• you did not provide a certificate of average earnings for the last three months at your last place of work (service).

-You will receive the minimum unemployment benefit for 3 months.
-The total period of payment of unemployment benefits for this category of citizens cannot exceed 3 months in total terms within one year.
+You will be paid the minimum unemployment benefit for 3 months.
+The total period of payment of unemployment benefits for this category of citizens cannot exceed 3 months in total during one year.

 You belong to the third group if:

-• you are a citizen of pre-retirement age (within 5 years before the age giving the right to an old-age insurance pension, including early) and were Does not apply to those wishing to get a job after a break of more than one year, dismissed for violation of labor discipline or other actions, as well as those aimed at training, but expelled. "> dismissed for any reason during the 12 months preceding the onset of unemployment;
+• you are a citizen of pre-retirement age (within 5 years before the age entitling you to an old-age insurance pension, including early) and have been Does not apply to those who want to get a job after a break of more than one year, those dismissed for violation of labor discipline or other actions, as well as those sent for training, but expelled.">dismissed for any reason during the 12 months preceding the start of unemployment;

-• you are a citizen of pre-retirement age and have worked (served) for less than 26 weeks in the last year.
+• you are a citizen of pre-retirement age and have worked (served) for less than 26 weeks over the past year.
 In these cases, you will receive the minimum unemployment benefit monthly, but not more than 12 months within a year and a half;

-• you are a citizen of pre-retirement age and have worked (served) for at least 26 weeks in the last year.
+• you are a citizen of pre-retirement age and have worked (served) for at least 26 weeks over the past year.
 In this case, you will receive unemployment benefits monthly, but not more than 12 months within a year and a half.
-The unemployment benefit will be
+The amount of unemployment benefits will be

-• the next five months - 45% of your average monthly earnings (calculated for the last three months at the last place of work (service), but no more and no less than the maximum and minimum unemployment benefits.
+• the next five months - 45% of your average monthly earnings (calculated for the last three months at your last place of work (service), but no more and no less than the maximum and minimum amount of unemployment benefits.

-In each case, for the categories of this group, the payment period can be increased by two weeks for each year of work in the case of insurance experience (at least 25 and 20 years for men and women, respectively) and the required length of service for the relevant types of work.
-The period of payment of unemployment benefit in case of insurance period cannot exceed 2 years in total terms within 3 years.
+In each case, for categories of this group, the payment period can be increased by two weeks for each year of work in the case of insurance coverage (at least 25 and 20 years for men and women, respectively) and the required length of service for the relevant types of work.
+The period of payment of unemployment benefits in the case of insurance coverage cannot exceed 2 years in total for 3 years.

-3. When can benefits be reduced, suspended or terminated?
+3. In what cases can benefits be reduced, suspended or terminated?

-Unemployment benefits are not paid during the periods:
+Payment of unemployment benefits is not made during the periods:

 These periods do not count towards the total unemployment benefit period and extend it.